bids-standard/bep001/ProposedChangesToSpecification.md

 The keys can be pulled from the "Sequence specifics" table (`src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md#sequence-specifics`).
 This table was updated to include metadata fields for MT sequences and to include metadata fields for any sequence with spoiling gradients.

-## Additional metadata fields
+## Acquisition metadata field

+### Proposed change

-The `acq-<label>` key-value pair was added to capture a group of parametrically linked anatomical images.
+Add `acq-<label>` key-value pair to capture a group of parametrically linked anatomical images.
 This was updated in `src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md#acq-label-key-value-pair`.

+## Part metadata field

+### Proposed change

+Change in `/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md#part-magphase-keyvalue-pair`.

 The `part-<mag/phase>` key-value pair was added to distinguish the magnitude and phase parts of an acquisition.

-This was updated in `/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md#part-magphase-keyvalue-pair`.
+We additionally recommend (but do not require) that phase images should be in radians and have a range of 0 (inclusive) to 2pi (not included).

 ## Repetition Time